s-20/unnamed/CharacterCreation.md

 Check the [Details](Detais.md) page for more… er… details.

-#### Complications
+#### Tangles

-Complications are things that make your life a bit more difficult, or are otherwise drawbacks.
-They can be things like addictions, potentially deadly allergies (annoying allergies are more like Details), physical limitations (color blindness, having only one leg, asthma, etc.), psychological or mood disorders (clinical depression, phobias, use disorder, antisocial personality disorder), social/cultural complications, Enemies, outstanding warrants, or anything else that can come up occasionally to make things more difficult.
+Tangles are things that make your life a bit more difficult, or are otherwise drawbacks.
+They can be things like addictions, potentially deadly allergies (annoying allergies are more like Details), physical limitations (color blindness, having only one leg, asthma, etc.), psychological or mood disorders (clinical depression, phobias, use disorder, antisocial personality disorder), social/cultural complications, Enemies, outstanding warrants, or anything else that can come up occasionally to make things more challenging.

-You, the GM or any Player at the table can invoke one of your Complications, reducing the [Effort](Effort.md) from your check by 1, or causing some other problem with what you’re doing.
-When this happens, a [Drama Die](DramaDice.md) is added to the pool regardless of the result of the check.

-You can have up to five Complications to start, but like Details, it might be better to wait and see what fits in with your character after the game starts.
-See the [Complications](Complications.md) page for more details.
+Take a few Tangles to start, but no more than five or six.
+You can put more than one rank in an individual Tangle if it is especially onerous or intense.
+In a longer campaign, You can also wait and see what fits best with your character after you start, adding in a few Tangles in the first two or three sessions of play.
+See the [Tangles](Tangles.md) page for more details.

 #### Wound Threshold